 Here's one of my gurus, Joseph Campbell:

 Whether they exist or not, the aliens smartly keep their existence a secret... sources from the insider table are pretty consistent in their reporting that being in the company of these aliens truly takes its toll on a human being's sanity.
-We've been dealt a solid, perhaps, by those humans who keep it enough of a secret to cast doubt over the alien presence, even while revealing most of the info through disinformation.
+Like kids curious about where babies come from, it's okay for us to want to know, but better for our curiosity not to find out, at least not too early.
+We've been dealt a solid, perhaps, by those humans who 'play parent' and keep it enough of a secret to cast doubt over the alien presence, even while revealing most of the info through disinformation.
 As long as there's a grain of salt to help it go down, we can swallow just about anything.
+So it's not like the truth isn't out there, it's just heavily salted.

-For the dry academes who cannot let go, there is SETI to dismiss the crop circle answer to their code as "mere chicanery," wondering why if aliens can beam crop circle patterns they don't just call us on the phone!
+For the dry academes who cannot 'let go and be lifted,' there is SETI to dismiss the crop circle as "mere chicanery," wondering why if aliens can beam crop circle patterns from on high they don't just call us on the phone!
 That "why don't they just land at the White House" rationalization is fine for the doubters, but we who have come to believe the evidence should realize that argument is ridiculous.
 (The aliens tried to land at the White House once, and we shot at them - see here).
 It's like saying dreams can't be important since they're hard to remember.

-Science must know this pain too because arguers against Darwin cite things like "why haven't giraffes learned to talk by now?" never imagining that language might not be an evolutionary trait, speech the be all and end all, that language might be actually a drawback, a recessive gene, a virus.
-Giraffes don't develop language, but you can be damn sure their necks weren't always that long, they got longer and longer as the trees around them grew, that's evolution.
+Science must know this pain too because arguers against Darwin cite things like "why haven't giraffes learned to talk by now?" never imagining that language might not be an evolutionary trait, speech the be all and end all, that language might be actually a drawback, a recessive gene, a virus or that evolution takes place over millions of years, not a few hundred months.
+In reality Giraffes evolve in ways far more relevant for their purposes: you can be damn sure their necks weren't always that long, they got longer and longer as the trees around them grew higher to escape their nibbling, and to get the leaves smaller necks could not reach - that's evolution.

-But science is pretty bad, too, refusing to believe in things beyond what they can measure through their senses and abstraction, even while conceding their senses are limited, their abstractions based on the faulty limited POV of their perception.
+But on its end, science is pretty bad, too, refusing to believe in things beyond what it can measure through its observations and mathematical abstraction, even while conceding their senses are limited, their abstractions based on the faulty limited POV of their perception.

 Dogs, for example, have a vastly superior sense of smell to humans.
 Is the dog just faking to get attention?
 If we can't sniff out a trail, or measure with any accuracy the millionth part per parsec of smell or whatever then surely the trail doesn't exist!
-In other words, if we can't see the ghost, it's not there.
-Sometimes dogs and cats can see ghosts no problem, but we can't, but by some odd logic, the ghost still doesn't exist, even if the smell-trail does.
+In other words, if we can't see the ghost, it's not there, so there's no such thing and anyone who says otherwise is a fake.
+Sometimes dogs and cats can see ghosts too.
+Maybe 99.99% of we humans can't, but we're sure the ghost still doesn't exist, even if the smell-trail does.
+We have to admit, the dogs found that missing shoe all right.

-In order to grasp this fundamental problem, you must have some distance from your ego, via therapy, meditation, a spiritual practice, a heavy drug trip, mental illness, lack of sleep, medication, or just childhood.
-In more evolved countries like India this focus on the egoless is more pronounced, but their civilization is vastly older.
+In order to grasp this fundamental problem, you must have some distance from your ego, via therapy, meditation, a spiritual practice, a heavy drug trip, mental illness, lack of sleep, medication, or just proximity to childhood.
+In more evolved countries like India this egocidal regiment is more pronounced, but their civilization is vastly older.

-We know from science that the perception of matter as 'permanent' is an illusion, everything is either growing our decomposing, nothing stands still, stillness is a myth.
-We know that plants just grow and breathe too slowly for our eyes to register the movement, but with time-lapse they become alien life forms, blooming out for sunshine, recoiling into themselves at night, opening for the rain, and if seen fast and long enough all this would look like breathing.
+We know from science that the perception of matter as 'permanent' is an illusion.
+Everything is either growing or decomposing.
+Nothing stands still --stillness is a myth.
+Vibration is the only constant.
+We know that plants grow and breathe too slowly for our eyes to register as movement, but with time-lapse they become alien life forms, blooming out for sunshine, recoiling into themselves at night, opening for the rain, and if seen fast and long enough all this would look like breathing.
 Voices must fall within our frequency range to be heard, but if they were sped up fast enough they wouldn't sound like anything but a mosquito hum, slowed down enough nothing but a low drone.
 And yet we believe automatically the ego's decree that all that is known we know.

 The concept of mystery I'm getting towards is more than just a "weakness for superstition" that rationalist psychiatry would tell you.
-The limited positivist scientific viewpoint of reality is something that works to shrink the aperture, like glasses that prevent a parent from seeing that their child is gay or alcoholic - it's by request.
+The limited positivist scientific viewpoint of reality is something that works to shrink the aperture, like the specially treated glasses that prevent a parent from seeing that their child is gay or alcoholic.
 Empiricism, Descartes, it all boils down to the measurable and other consciousness-based balderdash.

 The "literalization" of the bible's prime myths- Adam and Eve, Noah, etc. is what gets the Christians and the liberals fighting.
 Muslims too, for what the west doesn't quite get -- except amongst the urban tribal scene perhaps -- is the power of belief in supernatural forces.
 Just "believing" in anything gives power and meaning to one's life as shaped by that thing.
 The good parent or spouse knows that "effort" is needed to keep the family dynamic positive, to act 'as if' for the sake of the children, rather than lamenting and expressing worry in front of them.
 Each moment of a parent's life a child sees affects that child profoundly, this is myth in action - the parent is a living myth, a god, a role model one way or the other.
 The same way one meditates to help steer the compass towards a positive side after years of negativity, so too do we need miracles every day in the form of people "reawakening" out of old routines and self-centered grouchiness and into love and comprehension and compassion, in order to find the new living myths that fit our new older childhoods - from dad to Jim Morrison to Joseph Campbell to Krishna.